uberscott/astrobattle-book/src/3-everything_goes_back_to_hell/2-spontaneous_ejection.md

 "Ed Greely" Less said acidically.
 He stifled his instinct to ignore Ed and instead
 pinged his location.

 "We're close\!
-Hang on, bud\!" a short burst of static then, "Rodgie, think of
+Hang on, bud\!" a short burst of static then, "Bodgie, think of
 something\!"
 Less rolled his eyes.

 A few moments later, "We got you in the system.... redirecting you to our
-location" Rodgie said proudly. ... via hacking Rodgie presumably had made the
+location" Bodgie said proudly. ... via hacking Bodgie presumably had made the
 conveyance see Lester as a person instead of escape pod debris and
 redirected Less's destination to ... well... wherever they were.
 Less had planned
 to blow up the tube and get his warbots to extract him.
-Rodgie’s plan was
+Bodgie’s plan was
 better.
 Lester puffed and issued a cancel command negating "barrier breach"
 Directive.